rosafilgueira/Spark_EDDIE_TextMining/README.md

 ### Launching a Spark Text Mining query

-The [defoe](https://github.com/alan-turing-institute/defoe) GitHub repository contains code to analyse historical books and newspapers datasets using Apache Spark.
+[Defoe](https://github.com/alan-turing-institute/defoe) GitHub repository contains code to analyse historical books and newspapers datasets using Apache Spark.
 Thefore, the first step is to clone it into your $HOME

 	git clone https://github.com/alan-turing-institute/defoe.git